Connecting multi-lepton anomalies at the LHC and in Astrophysics with MeerKAT/SKA: Particle physics model

-where $g_{\chi_i}$ and $M_{\chi_i}$ are the coupling strengths of DMs with the singlet real scalar $S$ and masses of DM, respectively.
-Having these interactions in mind, we consider DM annihilation through $S$ following 2$\rightarrow$2 and 2$\rightarrow$3 scattering.
-These respectively correspond to the processes $\chi \, \bar{\chi} \to S \to X$ and $\chi \, \bar{\chi} \to S \to H \, S/h \to X$ (where $X$ represents some Standard Model products).
-These processes are chosen as the simplest options available.
 It is important to note that the non-DM model parameters for the 2HDM+$S$ model are fixed according to \cite{vonBuddenbrock:2016rmr,vonBuddenbrock:2017gvy}.
-Since the $S$ boson is assumed to have Higgs-like branching ratios to the SM, the mass of these particles will directly effect the $\chi\chi$ SM products as the ratios scale with Higgs mass.
-Additionally, for simplicity we have only considered interactions where the 2HDM+$S$ particles are not produced virtually, thus limiting the minimum DM mass considered.
+Some of the most relevant values here being that $m_S = 150$ GeV and $m_H = 270$ GeV.
+Since the $S$ boson is assumed to have Higgs-like branching ratios to the SM, the mass of these particles will directly effect the $\chi\chi \to$ SM products, as the SM branching ratios scale with $m_S$.

-Additionally, the DM candidate degree of freedom is, as yet, unconstrained by LHC data.
-Therefore, we will scan a wide parameter space, from the lowest DM masses that can produce $S$ bosons up to 1 TeV.
-In the $2\to3$ case the lower mass limit is that required to produce $H$ and $h$ bosons together.
-In this regard, astrophysical searches will compliment LHC data by probing aspects of the 2HDM+$S$ model that is unconstrained by collider data.
+Finally, the DM candidate degree of freedom is, as yet, unconstrained by LHC data.
+Therefore, we will scan a wide parameter space, from the lowest DM masses that can produce real $S$ bosons up to 1 TeV.
+In the $2\to3$ case, the lower mass limit is that required to produce $H$ and $h$ bosons together.
+In this regard, astrophysical searches will compliment LHC data by probing aspects of the 2HDM+$S$ model that are not yet determined by collider data.